Police abolition: Social scientists

-In response to Sharkey, Alec Karakatsanis claimed studies used to support the idea police reduce crime are flawed.
-Karakatsanis says, for instance, that crime reduction data in such studies often comes from the police themselves, which raises concerns about objectivity, especially given that, according to Karakatsanis, the police "have political incentives to manipulate the data they collect, and not to collect other data at all".
-Karakatsanis says that one set of data police do not record as crimes are the illegal stops, searches and assaults committed by police officers or prison staff, and claims the reductions in crimes presented in the police data "would likely be reversed completely if they included crimes and physical violence committed by police and prison guards".
-Karakatsanis also criticises Sharkey for what he sees as a lack of interest in important structural questions, like what constitutes most harmful to people in society, and what role the police might have in maintaining those harms.

 Criminologists Justin Nix and Scott Wolfe state in The Washington Post, "We have enough research evidence to be concerned about the immediate impact of drastic budget cuts or wholesale disbanding of police agencies: Crime and victimization will increase....These collateral consequences will disproportionately harm minority communities that need help, not further marginalization."
 They go on to state that "Cities that have more police officers per capita tend to have lower crime rates.
 This does not necessarily mean we need to hire more police.
 Rather, having more officers per capita provides greater ability to dedicate resources to community- and problem-oriented policing approaches that have been shown to reduce crime and improve community satisfaction."
 They further argue that police departments need to be held more accountable for their use of funds, suggesting more emphasis on evidence-based practices, and say that making the police responsible for so many social ills should be reconsidered, although stating the infrastructure to handle those should be in place before reallocating funds.